 - Tiffany A. ItoTiffany A. Ito is a Professor of Psychology and Neuroscience at the University of Colorado Boulder.
 Her research integrates neuroscience methods and theories to better understand social processes, with a particular focus on aspects of stereotyping and prejudice.

-- Jennifer T. KubotaJennifer Kubota is a postdoctoral fellow at New York University.
+- Jennifer T. KubotaJennifer Kubota is an assistant professor at University of Delaware.
 She received her Ph.D. in social neuroscience from The University of Colorado Boulder.
 Her work focuses on the psychological and neural substrates of impression formation and their relation to decision-making.